-- the responsibilities of the Disclosure Committee and the internal reporting obligations to support the disclosure process; - the responsibilities of the company secretary in relation to the disclosure process; - the process in relation to seeking trading halts; - · the requirement to release briefings and presentation materials before a briefing with external parties commences; and - the process for external communications to ensure, among other things, that information that requires disclosure is first disclosed to the ASX before being communicated to external parties.
+- the responsibilities of the Disclosure Committee and the internal reporting obligations to support the disclosure process; - the responsibilities of the company secretary in relation to the disclosure process; - the process in relation to seeking trading halts; - the requirement to release briefings and presentation materials before a briefing with external parties commences; and the process for external communications to ensure, among other things, that information that requires disclosure is first disclosed to the ASX before being communicated to external parties.

 The Board is provided with copies of all announcements made by the Company under its continuous disclosure obligation.
+In accordance with the Disclosure Policy, the Board undertakes an annual review of the Company's disclosure systems and process and this review was completed for 2021.
 All announcements released to the ASX are published on our website www.vivaenergy.com.au.